litheng/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```
-There are some differences in the mean and median after imputing values.
+<br>There are some differences in the mean and median after imputing values.
 The mean and median were 9354.23 and 10395 previously but both of these are now 10766.19.
 </p>
 <p>
 <font size=+2><b>Are there differences in activity patterns between weekdays and weekends?</b></font>